slrslr/find_badware_incpanels/README.md

 Into file "find_badware_incpanels_phrasses" add phrasses (one per line) that you want to search in cpanel accounts. bad phrasses within php, js, html files

-Bad file is reported to admin only if it contains whole line.
+Bad file is reported to admin only if it contains whole bad phrasse.
 I think it do not care about lower/upper case.
 Rather do not add empty lines into that file.

-2) in main .sh file make sure to set your email address
+2) in main .sh file make sure to set your email address to get notiffied of new badware

 3) can be run via cronjob, for example daily